Many have coined the push-up “the king” of upper body exercises.

 Neutral Shoulder Position

-Over time, many folks who do push-ups and bench press like this wind up with rounded posture and later pain.
+Over time, many folks who do push-ups and bench press like this wind up with rounded posture and later pain, especially in the front of the shoulder.
 Most people struggle to keep their shoulders back when pressing, so I cue “down and back,” or “elbow pits forward.”
 The one that personally clicks for me the most, which I learned from Kelly Starrett’s Becoming a Supple Leopard is “screw the hands out.”
 Regardless, all three effectively get the shoulders back to a neutral position, where it is safe to press.

 Regression Option #1: Gravity

 If push-ups are too difficult because of the load it places on the upper body, a simple regression is to place the hands on an elevated surface.
 In this variation, the push-up becomes easier because the load is decreased (gravity, whoa).
 This makes it easy to adjust by manipulating the degree of elevation.
 I love watching week by week as the bench slowly lowers, eventually reaching the floor.

 Regression Option #2: Add Mini-Band